EkaterinaPushkova/FilmsCheck/README.md

 # FilmsCheck
 The app for your notes about watched movies

-Udemy's project where i learn develop page with create list of favorite movies and check favorite
+Udemy's project where I'm learning to develop a page with creating a list of watched movies and checking favorites